 Can we suggest changes to the design once the First Concept Design is shared with us?
 Yes.
 You can ask us to amend the design after the First Concept Design is sent to you.
 It is quite common for a client to realize additional minor requirements after the First Concept Design is created.
 In addition to the same we do two to three rounds of changes to the floor plan drawings at the initial stages of design development.

 How much time does it take to get the design done?
 Once you have filled out our questionnaire and provided us with the information required, it usually takes us about 7 working days to submit the First Concept Design.
 We will then allow 3-5 days for you to give your comments in on the design in writing.
 Once we receive this, it will take us another 7 working days to prepare the Final Concept Design.
-The total time taken for the work is therefore a minimum of 15 working days.
+The total time taken for the work is therefore is a minimum of 15 working days to 25 working days.

 Is there a minimum size of plot I should have?
 No. However it is difficult to fit anything on a plot of less than 30 x 50 ft.
 Even if your plot is smaller than this do let us know and we can discuss about your project individually.

 Can we ask for changes to the design at the time of construction for any reason?
 Yes you can ask us to make some changes, but these will be charged as per the man-hours spent on the revisions.
 Usually we try to have all the changes incorporated in the drawing at the Concept Design and then on to the Final Detailed Design Drawing stage so that we don't have surprises while the building is constructed at site.
 It is better to resolve all issues on paper before the work starts at site as cost of changes on paper is far cheaper than cost of changes to do at the site after construction is done.

 Can we get more help from your organization in building the house?
 Are you familiar with the building regulations and codes in our town or city?
 Who will obtain the permissions to build?
 Since we have worked on projects in Maharashtra, Gujarat, Karnataka, Tamil Nadu, West Bengal, Assam, and Delhi, we are familiar with the basic regulations in a number of places across India.
-We base our designs on the National Building Code of India 2005.
+We base our designs on the National Building Code of India 2016.
 However we do not undertake the process of obtaining building permissions.
 You will require the help of a local permissions agent for this.

 Can we share some of our design ideas with you?
 We usually request our clients to share some ideas or images of houses they like and some they do not like.
 This helps us understand your personal choices and dreams for the house.